Skip to main content

 • Energy Star rated: Yes

 Not only is this design convenient, it's effective.
-Both its stain-scrubbing ability and drying power were above average for a ventless machine.
-Even though it struggled to dry a comforter completely on its Bulky cycle, once we enabled its More Dry option it was able to get out significantly more water.
+Both its stain-scrubbing ability and drying power are above average for a ventless machine.
+Even though it struggled in our testing to dry a comforter completely on its Bulky cycle, once we enabled its More Dry option it was able to get out significantly more water.

 If we were to separate the PFQ97HSPVDS's functionality, it would rank in our top 10 best overall washers and among our top 20 dryers.
 It's one of the best washer-dryer combos we’ve tested to date, and an excellent option for those looking for a ventless dryer.

-Read our full review of the GE Profile PFQ97HSPVDS ventless washer-dryer combo
+Read the full GE Profile PFQ97HSPVDS ventless washer-dryer combo review.

 Pros